Some entrepreneurs start a business with a full-time job because it is the only option for those who dream of having their own company.

 One of the main concerns our clients have before setting up their business is whether or not their employer will find out.

-Although your employer would not be told directly by the Irish Revenue Commissioners (Revenue) or the Companies Registration Office (CRO) that you have started a business, there are other ways your employer could find out you have a side business.
+Although your employer would not be told directly by Revenue or the Companies Registration Office (CRO), there are other ways your employer could find out you have a side business.

 Things to consider: